K-dash/nblm-rs/docs/cli/sources.md

 }
 ```

-### Notes
+!!! note "Source Requirements"
     - Web URLs are fetched and indexed automatically
     - Text content must not be empty
     - Video URLs currently only support YouTube (`youtubeUrl` field)
     - Google Drive sources require `gcloud auth login --enable-gdrive-access` and the authenticated account must have access to the document
     - The `--web-name` and `--text-name` options are optional; if not provided, defaults are used

 ## upload